Ship code faster. Communicate better. Stop writing release notes by hand.

 Automate Branch Promotions with GitHub Actions

-Free GitHub Actions templates to auto-create PRs with semantic version prediction when CI passes.
-Stop manual release overhead.
+Free GitHub Actions templates to automate release workflows: auto-create staging and production PRs with semantic version prediction.
+Stop manual branch promotions and version bumping.

 Ready to automate your release notes?